B0bbyB0livia/PaswordList/README.md

-# P5ych0N37 PaswordList
 Our latest full PassWordList contains around 39 Million passwords.

 We'll keep this up to date as best we can and add new passwords to the list regularly

-For comments or suggestions, connect with us on PSN1.0 @ (http://psycnets7z6tvqpa.onion/)
+For comments or suggestions, connect with us on PSN1.

 You can download the pass list here: